francisco-linux/loiane.github.io/_posts/2017-09-04-continuous-integration-with-angular-cli-travis-ci-firebase-greenkeeper-github.md

 ### 6.1 - Testing everything together

-Just to make sure our build process will work as we expect, let's make two tests:
+Just to make sure our build process will work as we expect, let's perform two tests:

 1 - PR to master branch - we still want te build process to be verified, but no Firebase deploy: